 PhD, Atmospheric and Space Sciences, University of Michigan

-Low- to mid-energy (<100 keV) heliospheric plasma and related topics in Heliophysics, space hardware/instrumentation development, specifically ion optics and mass spectrometry, the characteristics and composition of the solar wind, coronal mass ejections, pickup ions.
+Low- to mid-energy (<100 keV) heliospheric plasma and related topics in Heliophysics, space hardware/instrumentation development focused on ion optics and mass spectrometry, the characteristics and composition of the solar wind, coronal mass ejections, pickup ions.